What Is the Process to Buy a Registered Trademark in India?

 What Is a Registered Trademark and Why Buy One?

-A registered trademark is a legal symbol, word, phrase, or logo.
+A registered trademark is any legal symbol, word, phrase, or logo.
 It helps identify and distinguish the source of goods or services.
 Buying one offers instant branding, legal protection, and credibility.

 Step 1: Search for Available Trademarks